-Although this was discovered during the $OSp(\left. p\right\vert 2; \mathbb{R} )\otimes $ $OSp(\left. q\right\vert 2; \mathbb{R} )$ extension of $SO(2,2)$ three dimensional gravity \cite{Achucarro:1987vz}, it has become very useful not only at the time to construct extended supergravities (for an extensive catalog of the maximally supersymmetric gauged supergravities in three dimensions see \cite{Nicolai:2000sc}) but also turns out to be relevant in the holographic context.
-When a CS theory is defined in a manifold with a boundary, in general, it defines a chiral WZW theory \cite{Moore:1989yh, Elitzur:1989nr} on its boundary.
+Although this was discovered in the context of the $OSp(\left. p\right\vert 2; \mathbb{R} )\otimes $ $OSp(\left. q\right\vert 2; \mathbb{R} )$ extension of $SO(2,2)$ three dimensional gravity \cite{Achucarro:1987vz}, it has become useful in the construction of extended supergravities (for an extensive catalog of the maximally supersymmetric gauged supergravities in three dimensions see \cite{Nicolai:2000sc}) and also turns out to be relevant in the holographic context.
+When a CS theory is defined in a manifold with a boundary, it defines a chiral WZW theory \cite{Moore:1989yh, Elitzur:1989nr} on its boundary.
 However in the case of $SO(2,2)$, gravity it is necessary to properly define the meaning of asymtotically AdS.
-This amount to impose Brown-Henneaux asymptotic conditions \cite{Coussaert:1995zp}, or even weaker ones \cite {Rooman:2000zi}, reducing the WZW theory to the Liouville theory \footnote{ It has also been proved that is not necessary to resort the CS formulation to induce Liouville theory as the asymptotic dynamics of three dimensional AdS gravity \cite{Carlip:2005tz}.}.
+This amount to impose Brown-Henneaux asymptotic conditions \cite{Coussaert:1995zp} , or even weaker ones \cite{Rooman:2000zi}, reducing the WZW theory to the Liouville theory\footnote{ It has also been proved that is not necessary to resort to the CS formulation to induce Liouville theory as the asymptotic dynamics of three dimensional AdS gravity \cite{Carlip:2005tz}.}.

-Its connection with CS gravity suggest that Liouville theory itself would admit a description in terms of a purely topological object which should inherit the structure from the CS form.
-This is actually the case, classically (and no quantum consideration will occupy us in what follows), as will be subsequently proved in this paper.
+Its connection with CS gravity suggests that Liouville theory itself should admit a description in terms of a purely topological object, which should inherit the structure from the CS form.
+This is actually the case,classically (and no quantum consideration will occupy us in what follows), as will be shown in this paper.

-The even dimensional sibling of CS forms, is the gauged WZW form \cite {Witten:1983tw, AlvarezGaume:1983cs}, which in two dimensions defines the following action principle:
+The even dimensional sibling of CS forms, is the gauged WZW form \cite {Witten:1983tw, AlvarezGaume:1983cs}, which in two dimensions defines the following action:

 where the brackets stand for an invariant tensor, $h$ for a group element, $ \mathcal{A}$ for a connection and the wedge products are omitted to simplify the notation.
 It is invariant under the adjoint action of the group: